mikeshulman/narya/README.md

 Narya attempts to be "smart" about such lifting in a couple of ways.
 Firstly (and perhaps obviously), once a `match` is encountered in a term and lifted to the case tree of a top-level definition, that case tree continues as usual into the branches of the match, including all operations that are valid in case trees such as abstractions, tuples, and other matches, until it reaches a leaf that can't be a case tree node.
 Thus, reduction of such a match is blocked not only on its own discriminee, but on those of all directly subsequent matches appearing in its branches.

-Secondly, if a `match` appears inside the value of a `let` binding (or nested only inside other case tree constructs), then the *entire* value of the let-binding is lifted to top-level as a case tree definition, and then bound locally to the `let` variable.
+Secondly, if a `match` appears directly as the value of a `let` binding (or nested only inside other case tree constructs), then the *entire* value of the let-binding is lifted to top-level as a case tree definition, and then bound locally to the `let` variable.
 Thus, `let` can be treated like a local version of `def`, defining a function locally by a case tree that doesn't reduce until applied to enough arguments, field projections, and constructors.
 Unlike a `def`, however, the *default* behavior of `let` is to interpret its argument as a term rather than a case tree: it only interprets its argument as a case tree if there are case-tree-only constructs like `match` that *would* be included in it under such an interpretation.
 Thus, for instance,
 ```
 def point : ℕ × ℕ
   ≔ let p : ℕ × ℕ ≔ (1,2) in